Mayank-Parasar/website/docs/index.md

 News
 -------
 Hi!

-I have graduated from Georgia Tech with Ph.D. in July 2020 and have joined Samsung Austin Research and Development Center (SARC) in Austin as Senior Engineer.
+* I have graduated from Georgia Tech with Ph.D. in July 2020 and have joined Samsung Austin Research and Development Center (SARC) in Austin as Senior Engineer.
+* _Docker Images_ are now available for each of the gem5 repository under section: [publication](publication.md)

 About
 -------